 It didn’t look like they would be sharing another meal after the previous night though.
 Pup wasn’t looking too well.
 He'd been steadily deteriorating for a year or so, and this was clearly the last journey.
 What a wonderful way to spend their final days together.
 The dog was the best person he'd ever known.
 And would probably ever know.
 He would miss his pal.

 That morning was spent with pup laying in his lap looking up at him almost apologetically.
 Sorry for breaking the heart of this man he had known all his life, and for not able to do anything about it.
 Once he had been the strongest, proudest protector that could be imagined.
 Chasing off bears, or people, or some imagined threat.
 Now helplessly dying and as vulnerable as he had been the first day his friend had met him and brought him home.

 It was over around noon.
 Except for the crying.
 That wouldn’t be over for years.
 If ever.

-He had brought nothing to dig with and went to find something suitable nearby.
+He had brought nothing to dig with, so he went to find something suitable nearby.
 Which didn’t prove too difficult in this landscape.
-A few grey, time-hardened branches from a dead, but still standing, tree would do.
+A few grey, time-hardened branches from a dead, but still standing tree would do.
 He wrestled some off of a worthy volunteer that stood silently beside a rather ominous-looking rock.